jspresso/sjs-doc/generated/SJSdocFront.md

 + **Jspresso** : `BasicDatePropertyViewDescriptor`

 This specialized property view descriptor is used in order to be able to refine the format that is used to parse / format the dates.
-Tou can define the format pattern when defining the corresponding column in a table view or field in a component view.
+You can define the format pattern when defining the corresponding column in a table view or field in a component view.